azaj01/pipelex/docs/pages/api/index.md

 ### Combining PLX Content with Inputs

-You can use all the ImplicitMemory input formats described above with `plx_content`:
+You can use all the PipelineInputs input formats described above with `plx_content`:

 ```json
 {